reasoncms/reasoncms/docs/reference/entity_delegates.md

 # Entity Delegates (Type-specific functionality on entities)

 Entity delegates add type-specific functionality to the entity class.
+They are essentially a form of [mixin](https://en.wikipedia.org/wiki/Mixin) that can be configured dynamically at runtime.

 For example, image entities support this interface for retrieving image URLs: